Fuel Glossary205 terms

 Balanced Diet

-A balanced diet provides enough protein, carbs, fats, fiber, and micronutrients to match your energy needs and support health and performance.
+A balanced diet is a repeatable way of eating that gives you enough protein, carbs, fats, fiber, and micronutrients to match your energy needs and support health, recovery, and performance.

 Carb Cycling